 Reading lists and useful websites are detailed on the School website to support pupil literacy.
 Parents are also regularly invited to feed back on their child's reading through an online survey.

-Parents also receive communication via letter where pupils are involved in literacy interventions with the rationale and purpose clearly stipulated; updates are then provided annually.
+Parents also receive communication via letter where pupils are involved in literacy interventions with the rationale and purpose clearly stipulated; updates are then provided annually or when pupils complete interventions.

 Resources and the LRC